-- The Phonetic Name Tag Initiative was created in the Fall of 2019 to create opportunities for students, faculty and staff to interact and learn the proper pronounciation of each other's names.
-Please visit our page dedicate to the Phonetic Name Tag Initiative to learn more.
+- The Phonetic Name Tag Initiative was piloted in 2019 to create opportunities for students, faculty and staff to interact and learn the proper pronunciation of each other's names.
+Please visit our page dedicated to the Phonetic Name Tag Initiative to learn more.

 - Personal pronouns are a unique aspect of one's identity.
-To find more information about personal pronouns, their usage and how the University of Michigan’s has commited to fostering an environment of inclusiveness, please visit our page about personal pronoun usage at Taubman College.
+To find more information about personal pronouns, their usage, and how the University of Michigan has committed to fostering an environment of inclusiveness, please visit our page about personal pronoun usage at Taubman College.

 DEI Related Courses

 To find courses that relate to Diversity, Equity and Inclusion, please refer to this list of Taubman DEI courses.